What's on

 Local Tips

-• Lunch at Donegan’s Monasterboice Inn is the obvious stop.
-It’s a historic pub close to the high crosses with a proper menu - good to know it’s there so you don’t arrive hungry with no plan.
+• Donegan’s Monasterboice Inn is the obvious lunch stop.
+A historic pub right by the crosses with a real menu - good to know it’s there before you arrive hungry.

-• Slane sits four minutes from where this tour’s landscape begins.
-The village crossroads with its four symmetrical Georgian houses is one of the more unusual things you’ll pass through; Slane Whiskey Distillery in the old castle stable yards runs tours if you want to add an evening stop before or after the valley sites.
+• Slane sits right at the edge of this landscape.
+The village crossroads has four symmetrical Georgian houses on an octagonal plan - one of the more distinctive things you’ll pass through in meath.
+The Slane Distillery in the old castle stable yards runs tasting tours if you want an evening add-on.

 Nearby on IrelandMe

-• Slane - Four Georgian houses at a crossroads, the Hill of Slane above, and a working whiskey distillery in the old castle stable yards with forty years of concert memory behind it
+• Slane - Four Georgian houses at a planned crossroads, the Hill of Slane (where St Patrick lit the Paschal fire in 433 AD), and a whiskey distillery in the old castle stable yards